 "Nigel Hess' main theme for this 2004 film starring Maggie Smith and Judi Dench is simple and beautiful.
 Performed by award-winning violinist Joshua Bell and the Royal Philharmonia Orchestra, it is one of the most enduring film scores of recent years."
 (Classic FM)

 "As modern piano concertos go, Nigel Hess' has to be one of the most revered.
 Originally commissioned by the Prince of Wales as a tribute to the memory of the Queen Mother, it has since been recorded by the likes of Lang Lang — testament to its status as a performers' concerto."
 (Classic FM)

-A major new stage musical with a score by Nigel Hess has been in development for two years, and, after a workshop at the end of last year with the fabulous students at the Arts Educational School in London followed by a professional workshop this autumn, plans are advancing for a 2014 production.
+A major new stage musical with a score by Nigel Hess has been in development for two years, and, after a workshop with the fabulous students at the Arts Educational School in London followed by a professional workshop in the autumn of 2013, plans are advancing for a 2014 production.
 Watch this space!!